-The coastline is a spectacular combination of steeps cliff, golden beaches, and hidden-away bays, with the Pentland Firth – one of Britain’s most treacherous stretches of water – separating the mainland from the Orkney Islands beyond the famous John O’ Groats.
+The coastline is a spectacular combination of steep cliffs, golden beaches, and hidden-away bays, with the Pentland Firth – one of Britain’s most treacherous stretches of water – separating the mainland from the Orkney Islands beyond the famous John O’ Groats.

 The Flow Country, the largest expanse of blanket bog in Europe, spreads across much of the region to create a vast wilderness that’s a haven for wildlife.
 Further west, the mountains of Sutherland, including the distinctive peak of Suilven, offer stunning panoramas and challenging hikes.

-When it comes to tourist attractions, Caithness and Sutherland have plenty of sites that are worth visiting.
-The Castle of Mey, the Queen Mother’s former residence, is a must-visit with its lovely gardens and views across the Pentland Firth.
+When it comes to tourist attractions, Caithness and Sutherland have plenty of sites that are worth visiting such as the Castle of Mey, the Queen Mother’s former residence, which is a must-visit attarction thanks to its lovely gardens and views across the Pentland Firth.

-For history enthusiasts, the 5,000-year-old Neolithic burial chambers of the Camster Cairns offer a glimpse into Scotland’s ancient past, while for nature lovers, the Handa Island Wildlife Reserve is a birdwatcher’s paradise, home to an array of seabirds including puffins and guillemots.
+For history enthusiasts, the 5,000-year-old Neolithic burial chambers of the Camster Cairns offer a glimpse into Scotland’s ancient past, while for nature lovers, the Handa Island Wildlife Reserve is a birdwatcher’s paradise as it’s home to an array of seabirds including puffins and guillemots.

 Find places to visit and things to do in Caithness & Sutherland with these visitor guides.